learn-co-curriculum/angular-using-ngmessages-readme/README.md

 ## Overview

-When our inputs have lots of validation rules, writing out condition `ng-if` statements for *every* type of validation can be very verbose.
+When our inputs have lots of validation rules, writing out conditional `ng-if` statements for *every* type of validation can be very verbose.
 This is where a new module comes in - `ngMessages`!

 ## Objectives